exasol/notebook-connector/doc/changes/unreleased.md

 * #226: Used `LanguageDefinitionsBuilder` to create the SLC activation statement
 * #38: Renamed `connections.open_bucketfs_connection` to `connections.open_bucketfs_bucket`
 * #231: Implemented clean up all Script-Languages-Container related docker images

+* #236: Added check to validate if flavor exists in cloned slc-rel repository